Home at the Arcola Theatre

 Equally captivating Tessa Peake-Jones plays comical Marjorie, a flirtatious and made-up chatterbox, whose friend Kathleen (Linda Broughton) balances her giddiness with direct, harsh interrogations of the other characters.
 Joseph Arkley is superb in the role of Alfred: raw with only physical energy, he is monosyllabic after a lobotomy, his compulsive weight-lifting carrying his internal pain with the same tension palpable in the audience.

 The characters’ chats are as trivial as the weather, encouraging them to tell stories of their own experiences.
 Reflecting how clouds form over their heads, these stories are encapsulated as moments of passing thought.
 This is wholly the atmosphere of Home; little that is said is substantial enough to hold significant meaning, yet the actors’ intonation, eye movements and silent lowering of heads solemnly amplify a sense of loss.

 Home finishes as barren as it began, with the autumnal yellowness of the lighting and fallen leaves covering the space.
 However, with the addition of Harry’s tear-stained handkerchief discarded on the floor, the performance churns a despair that is futile yet open-ended in conclusion.
 This is a strong and desolate play on waiting for rain, dinnertime and saddest of all, the end – the real performance is left to the audience after the dialogue is over.

-Home is on at the Arcola Theatre until 23rd November 2013, for further information or to book visit here.
+Home is at the Arcola Theatre until 23rd November 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Home here: